 The free plan doesn’t allow you to connect your own domain, use an external mailbox, or collect payment online.
 There are also limits on storage (how much content you can host on your site) and bandwidth (how many people can access it).

 Each plan includes all the functionality from cheaper plans.
 All plans include mandatory free hosting (more about that ‘mandatory’ later).

 Free Wix plan

 The Wix free plan allows you to use all 500 of the Wix templates, and as noted above, also provides free hosting.
 You can make use of images, clip art and icons provided by Wix, and can add apps from the Wix app market (which provides both paid and free apps).

 On the free plan, you get 500MB bandwidth of storage, and 500MB bandwidth.
 This should be plenty for a new website with less than 2K visitors per month.
 The free plan allows you to play around and build a website without giving out credit card details.

 In addition to the features provided on the free plan, the 'Connect domain' plan provides you with the option to you to use your own web address, e.g. www.stylefactoryproductions.com, rather than a subdomain of Wix, such as www.wix.com/stylefactoryproductions.
 It comes with 500MB storage and 1GB bandwidth.

 However, it doesn’t permit you to remove any Wix advertising.

 The ‘Combo’ plan removes Wix brand advertising from your site.
 This advertising is fairly intrusive, inserting a noticeable call to action at the top of your site.

 This plan also gives you a free domain registration for the first year.
-However, this represents a minimal saving.
-For example, the first year of registration of a .com domain with www.name.com is $8.99USD.
 The Combo plan comes with 3GB storage and 2GB bandwidth.